 Last week, Dutch think tank ECP hosted an interesting seminar on the future of data in the Netherlands.
 The seminar was aimed at discussing a legislative proposal for a ‘general data law’ presented by social democrats (PvdA) Jeroen Recourt and Astrid Oosenbrug.
 The idea behind the proposal for a general data law is the growing inconsistency and uncertainty in the current legal framework for governing data related issues.I had the pleasure to reflect on the proposal from a cyberlaw angle.
-Below is a summary of my presentation (the full presentation can be found here in Dutch).
+Below is a summary of my presentation.

 The way I read the proposal, it basically falls apart into two distinctive elements: 1) a vision on the necessity of a legal framework for the digital world and, 2) a concrete proposal for a ‘data law’.